Types of boilers

-There are virtually infinite numbers of boiler designs but generally they fit into one of two categories:
+There are virtually infinite numbers of boiler designs but generally they fit into one of two categories: here are types of boiler as below:

 1. Fire Tube Boilers: